What is Long Term Debt?

 Long term debt (LTD) — as implied by the name — is characterized by a maturity date in excess of twelve months, so these financial obligations are placed in the non-current liabilities section.

-Current Portion of Long Term Debt (LTD)
+Current Portion of Long Term Debt: Balance Sheet Example

 The long term debt (LTD) line item is a consolidation of numerous debt securities with different maturity dates.